-Tactic 2: Attract Retirees and Downsizing Boomers
+Tactic 2: Attract Retirees, Downsizing Boomers and Millennials

 As mentioned previously, retirees bring incomes, spending, tax revenues and assets into a community; downsizing boomers represent a large share of our population nationwide.
-ECC will develop studies and strategies related tourism, housing and other amenities that will attract and retain these populations.
+Millennials tend to have high mobility, select a community based on available amenities, and bring their jobs with them when they move.
+ECC will develop studies and strategies related to tourism, housing and other amenities that will attract and retain these populations.
+Additionally, ECC will also assist communities in the Region with applications for certification in North Carolina's Certified Retirement Communities program.